dartmouth-cs98/hack-a-thing-2-magicleap/README.md

 We downloaded package tool for Magic Leap, set up previewing with Unity Play Mode, added Device streaming, and created a Unity Project with corresponding SDK and project settings.
 We then created a simple scene with a unicorn in it.

 Moving on, we also implemented a script that mobilizes the unicorn per user input (Hand Poses/Gestures).
-Specifically, the unicorn is static initially but it will then be activated once our app recognizes the OK hand pose.
-Once active, the user can control which direction the unicorn rotates via left or right hand OpenHand, Fist and Finger hand poses.
+Specifically, the unicorn is static initially but it will then be activated once our app recognizes the "OK" hand pose.
+Once active, the user can control which direction the unicorn rotates via left or right hand OpenHand, "fist" and "finger" hand poses.
+The "fist" hand pose rotates the unicorn around the vertical axis, and the "finger" pose rotates it around the horizontal axis.
+Switching from left and right hands changes the direction the unicorn rotates.

 ![Demo](gif.gif)